 The federal government first created a national maximum speed limit in 1974 in reaction to the oil crisis with the Middle East.
 The law prohibited states from setting speed limits above 55 miles per hour in an attempt to conserve fuel and reduce that nation’s dependence on foreign oil.
 The law was subsequently modified in 1987-88 to allow for a maximum posted speed of 65 mph on certain roadways and Congress ultimately repealed the law in 1995 which returned speed limit setting authority to the states.
 Currently, speed limits range from 55 mph on many urban interstates to 85 mph on certain rural, limited access interstates in Texas.
 In addition, a number of states have raised the speed limits for passenger vehicles while retaining a lower rate for trucks, thereby creating a differential speed limit.
 Increased speed variance on roadways often leads to increased vehicle interaction and accident exposure.

 In addition to safety issues, speed limits play a critical role in vehicle fuel consumption.
 Several studies have shown that trucks consume more fuel when traveling at higher speeds.
 For example, increasing speeds from 55 to 75 mph can increase fuel consumption by 39 percent.
-And while lower speeds do increase travel times, maintaining a 65 mph speed increases travel times just 15.5 percent.
+And while lower speeds do increase travel times, a change from 75 mph to 65 mph speed increases travel times just 15.5 percent.
 As a result, establishing reasonable speed limits which account for fuel savings is another important public sector practice in support of sustainability.

 Diesel Emissions Reduction Act